 Time – Making soil blocks does take more time than just filling a few pots but is ideal if you grow a lot of seeds and the mixing can be done in bulk.

 Cost – The tool to create the soil blocks is an outlay but will last a lifetime.
 Roottrainers are a similar alternative but are very expensive and have a relativly short (3-4 years) life span.
-I think long term soil blocks are good value for money.
+I think long term growing in soil blocks is good value for money.

 Space – If you have only limited space, then these soil blocks are ideal as they don’t take up as much space as plastic pots.